Vietnam - a rock arch over a peaceful river nestled among mountains

 Off we go to Vietnam

 Flight Sofia – Istanbul – Ho Chi Minh City (Saigon).
-Greeted by our partners and transfer to the hotel.
+Greeting from our partners and transfer to the hotel.
 Transfer, accommodation, free time, overnight stay.

 Breakfast, transfer, flight Ho Chi Minh City – Da Nang.